mtellal/cloud-1/doc.md

 SSH agent try to connect as root from 192.168.56.100

 #### ansible.cfg
-- ANSIBLE_CONFIG= - env var that specify the path of the configuration file
+- `ANSIBLE_CONFIG=` - env var that specify the path of the configuration file
 - Playbook folder - specific to the playbook
-- User home directory - specific to the user used
+- User home directory - specific to the user
 - Global configuration `/etc/ansible/ansible.cfg` - apply to each call to ansible

-To see the differents options possible in the configuration file you can see the `/etc/ansiblbe/ansible.cfg` file or generate a default config file with the command: `ansible-config init --disabled > ansible.cfg`
+To see the differents options in the configuration file you can see the `/etc/ansiblbe/ansible.cfg` file or generate a default config file with the command: `ansible-config init --disabled > ansible.cfg`

-- `-m raw` - doesn't use the python interpreter
+- `-m raw` - precise to doesn't use the python interpreter

 ### Environment vars